WebDevExpertise/Notes_For_Python/README.md

-All of the notes for Python that are available for you to refer to.
+Here are all of the notes for Python that are available for you to refer to.